tlverse/tlverse-handbook/08-tmle3mopttx.md

 `V = c("W1", "W2", "W3")` when initializing the `tmle3_Spec` object in order to
 communicate that we're interested in learning a rule dependent on `V` covariates.
-Note that we don't have to specify `V`- this will result in a rule that is not based on any collected covariates.
-We also need to specify the type of pseudo-blip we will use in this estimation problem, the list of learners used to estimate the blip function, whether we want to maximize or minimize the final outcome, and few other more advanced features including searching for a less complex rule and realistic interventions.
+Note that we don't have to specify `V`- this will result in a rule that is not based on any collected covariates; we will see an example like this shortly.
+We also need to specify the type of (pseudo) blip we will use in this estimation problem, the list of learners used to estimate the blip function, whether we want to maximize or minimize the final outcome, and few other more advanced features including searching for a less complex rule and realistic interventions.